 - Weighing a baby with clothes or a diaper, or weighing right after a feeding, will give a weight that is higher than is the true weight.

-- The growth charts published by the World Health Organization (WHO) are based on the growth of breastfed babies as the norm.
+- The World Health Organization (WHO) growth charts are based on the growth of breastfed babies as the norm.

-- The growth charts by the CDC are based primarily on babies who are formula fed (Source).
+- The growth charts by the CDC are based primarily on all babies in the US(Source).
+Because feeding method was not identified and most babies in the US are formula fed this can result in an inaccurate picture for the exclusively breastfed baby.

-- If you are breastfeeding you should ensure that a WHO growth chart is what is being used for your baby.
+- If you are breastfeeding you should ensure that a WHO breastfed babygrowth chart is what is being used to track your baby’s weight gain.

 - There are different charts for boys and girls.